National Aviary

 🏛️ museum

-America's only independent indoor nonprofit national aviary, home to more than 500 birds representing 150 species.
-The building is located on land that was once part of the Western State Penitentiary, torn down in the late 1800s but not forgotten.
+The only independent indoor national aviary in the country, home to 500+ birds across 150 species.
+The land it sits on was once part of the Western State Penitentiary — torn down in the late 1800s but apparently not entirely gone.

 👻

 After the prison was demolished, a plant conservatory was built on part of the property but burned down around 1927-1929 due to a gas explosion.
 In 1952, Pittsburgh rebuilt the indoor gardens and added birds, creating the National Aviary.
-Shawn Kelly, founder of the Pittsburgh Paranormal Society, says "The Aviary is extremely haunted," making it perhaps the least-known of Pittsburgh's paranormal locations.
+Shawn Kelly, founder of the Pittsburgh Paranormal Society, says "The Aviary is extremely haunted," making it perhaps the least-known of Pittsburgh's haunted spots.

-In Patty A. Wilson's book "Haunted Western Pennsylvania," Aviary staff report seeing shadowy figures darting around, hearing phantom footsteps through the halls, and experiencing banging noises in the basement.
-Birds react to unseen phenomena and radios malfunction without explanation.
-The most common sightings are apparitions in Confederate Civil War uniforms wandering the corridors, still prisoners centuries after their deaths.
+In Patty A. Wilson's book "Haunted Western Pennsylvania," Aviary staff report seeing dark shapes darting around, hearing phantom footsteps through the halls, and experiencing banging noises in the basement.
+Birds react to things nobody else can see and radios malfunction without explanation.
+The most common sightings are figures in Confederate Civil War uniforms wandering the corridors, still prisoners centuries after their deaths.
 Paranormal investigators classify this as a "residual haunting" where spirits are trapped in a loop, unaware of anyone's presence.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.